d-ries/linux-essentials/05_filecontents/01_course.md

 ?> <i class="fa-solid fa-circle-info"></i> The fastest way to 'save and quit nano' is to type _ctrl+s_ (to save the changes) followed by _ctrl+x_ (to exit nano).

 ?> Another very popular text editor in Linux systems is `vi`.
 This editor is really powerfull but also has a steep learning curve.
-In this course we will not cover `vi` But feel free to experiment on your own. `vim`, an easier option of `vi` is also installed on your system.
-To learn more about this, a tutor is available with the command: `vimtutor` .
+In this course we will not cover `vi`, but feel free to experiment on your own. `vim`, an easier option of `vi` is also installed on your system.
+To learn more about this, a tutor is available with the command: `vimtutor`.